getAlby/lightning-browser-extension/README.md

 Currently there is one prototype of a native companion app which can connect to LND: [lnd-native-companion](https://github.com/bumi/lnd-native-companion)

+## FAQ

+#### What's wrong with Joule
+Joule is a full interface to manage a LND node.
+It only supports one LND account.
+Our goal is not to write a full UI for a lightning node with all the channel management features but only focus on what is necessary for the web (for payment and authentication flows).
+We believe there are already way better management UIs.
+Also we focus on supporting multipe different node backends (non-custodial and custodial).

 ### Thanks

 based on the web extension starter kit: [/abhijithvijayan/web-extension-starter](https://github.com/abhijithvijayan/web-extension-starter")
+heaviy inspired by the amazon work of the [Joule extension](https://lightningjoule.com/)

 ## License